sanidhya-singh/git-pulse/README.md

 - PostgreSQL backend
 - MongoDB

-Please navigate to on your favorite browser to see the Dagit UI.
-The above `docker compose` command also mounted the local GitHub repo to the Docker container, you are now free to make code changes and contribute to ther repo. :)
+Please navigate to [http://localhost:3000/](http://localhost:3000/) on your favorite browser to see the Dagit UI.
+The above `docker compose` command also mounted the local GitHub repo to the Docker container, you are now free to make code changes and contribute to the repo. :)

+### Repository Names to Track
+Edit the CSV in `src/gitpulse/data` to incldue the repositories you wish to track with GitPulse.
+Please ensure your GitHub token has the required privileges to be able to access the repos you wish to track.